Warnings for Triumeq

 Risk Summary

 There are insufficient human data on the use of TRIUMEQ during pregnancy to definitively assess a drug-associated risk for birth defects and miscarriage.
+However, available human data from the APR with the individual components of TRIUMEQ do not indicate an increased risk of birth defects (see Data).
 The background risk for major birth defects for the indicated population is unknown.
 In the U.S. general population, the estimated background rate for major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.

 Data